World Relief Germany

 World Relief Germany (formerly PartnerAid International, PAI, current official name: World Relief Deutschland e.
 V.) is a German-based non-denominational Christian humanitarian organization.
 The International Office is located in Berlin.

-The main focus of its work concentrates on 3 thematic areas: Development-oriented Emergency Aid; Health, Water & Nutrition and Education & Livelihood.
+The main focus of its work concentrates on 3 thematic areas: Development-oriented Emergency Aid; Health, Water & Nutrition, and Education & Livelihood.

 In 2014 the organization joined the World Relief-family, based in the US.
-PartnerAid International changed their name to World Relief Germany, the PartnerAid sister organizations in Netherlands, Switzerland, United Kingdom and the United States still act under the name of PartnerAid.
+PartnerAid International changed its name to World Relief Germany, the PartnerAid sister organizations in Netherlands, Switzerland, United Kingdom, and the United States still act under the name of PartnerAid.

 Operations

 World Relief Germany partners with people of disadvantaged communities through relief and development assistance, in the three areas as established in 2007: Development-oriented Emergency Aid; Health, Water & Nutrition; and Education & Livelihoods.

 World Relief Germany is a signatory to the Code of Conduct for ICRC, The International Red Cross and Red Crescent Movement and NGOs in Disaster Relief, a set of basic professional principles which set standards for good practice in disaster relief.